Dr Sarah Jane Boss looks at the Feast of the Assumption of Our Lady, which ‘honours the whole human person, body and soul’.

 Professor Rachel Blass follows her presentation of the psychological approaches to faith by asking why it is important for religious believers to engage with even the most critical of these models.

-Professor Rachel Blass describes the ways in which psychologists typically address the phenomenon of faith.
+Sigmund Freud was born on 6 May 1856.
+Professor Rachel Blass describes the ways in which Freud and other psychologists typically address the phenomenon of faith.

 'Who is God for me?'
 Helen Costigane suggests that asking this question of ourselves, and listening closely to the answer, might be the best way for our consciences to be formed and informed.
 How does our image of God relate to our moral development?